Occupational Dermatitis Claims

 We have extensive knowledge of the issues surrounding contact dermatitis, and are familiar with the difficulties that contact dermatitis can throw up and will work hard to provide you with the tools to help reduce the effects that this disease can have on your life.

-The team at JMW work in a professional and proactive manner, always working towards the best outcome for you.
+The team at JMW works in a professional and proactive manner towards the best outcome for you.
 Our solicitors are friendly and approachable, and will strive to make the process as hassle-free as possible.
+We know that occupational dermatitis compensation can make a huge difference to your recovery, and we're committed to helping you overcome the challenges of this condition.

 Contact dermatitis is an inflammation of the skin that occurs when the skin is irritated by a substance, usually a chemical or something similar.
-Those most at risk include people who work in the cleaning industry, manufacturing industry or the production of plastics and other products.
+Those most at risk include people who work in cleaning, manufacturing or the production of plastics and other products.

 What seems a simple and manageable condition on the surface can be incredibly debilitating.
 If you are affected by contact dermatitis, you may find you suffer with daily pain and have difficulty undertaking your job.
 It may even mean that you can no longer work in the same role.